We’re taught that we should never underwrite a commercial real estate deal based on future performance—but always on current performance.

 Let’s suppose that you’re looking at a value-add deal.
 The rents are 20% below market and vacancies are 25%, but you determine that the market vacancies are 6%.

-And applying a cap rate to actual financials may not accurately value the building and/or may not make you competitive enough BUT it may still allow you to make a good return.
+Applying a cap rate to actual financials may not accurately value the building and/or may not make you competitive enough, but it may still allow you to make a good return.

 So you may have to overpay.